 Besides the rich collection of books, The National Library, Kolkata is also known for its ghost stories.
 At the time of its renovation, twelve labours lost their lives in an accident.
 The stories of an unnatural death of a student while searching books and lot more.
 The guards often fear to take up the nights shifts.
 It is also said that the footsteps of the Governor’s wife can be still heard.

 Many people who visit this national park, claim that they saw a female hitchhiker who is dressed in all white and is asking for a ride to anyone who passes by.
 The testimony of the guards working in the National Park, who say that ghosts really exist there makes its way too eerie.

 20. South Park Cemetry, Kolkata

 Its one of the oldest cemetery build in the year 1767.
-Many people have reported that they have seen a shadow in white dress and some even fell ill after visiting this haunted place.
+Many people have reported that they have seen a shadow in a white dress and some even fell ill after visiting this haunted place.

-21. Writers building, Kolkata
+21. Writers Building, Kolkata

 The new Writers Building is constructed inside the old fort after the first one got demolished a natural disaster.
 It is believed that the spirit of Captain Simpson of British East India Company, who was killed by the revolutionaries Binay, Badal and Dinesh, still resides in the building.
 People residing in the nearby premises often hear the footsteps and voices after its dark.